anirbandGIT/JavaScript-Interview-Questions/README.md

 ## i.
 Write a program to find factorial of a number.
 Write using recursion and not using recursion.

 ## ii.
 Write a program to print n terms of Fibonacci series.
 Write using recursion and not using recursion.

+## iii.
+Write a program to check if a number is Armstrong number or not.

 ## Q15 For a given object, flatten it so that it does not contain any nested objects and the properties can be accessed as: